100 Notable alumni of

 -

 Regina S. Peruggi is an American educator, who was the President of Kingsborough Community College from 2005 to 2014, the first woman to hold that position in the college's 40-year history.
 Prior to that, she was president of Marymount Manhattan College and led the Central Park Conservancy.
-She was married to her second cousin, Rudy Giuliani.
+For 14 years (from 1968 to 1982), she was married to her second cousin, Rudy Giuliani.

 -